mupfdev/Ashfall/README.md

 ## Download instructions

-To clone the entire repository including all submodules use following command:
+To clone the entire repository including all submodules use the following command:

 `git clone --recursive -j8 https://github.com/TES3MP-TeamFOSS/Scripts.git`